Learn More and ApplyTaxation & Analytics (MSTA) Online

 Program Description

-The Master of Science (MS) in taxation is an integrated program of study that provides the foundation for exceptional performance and leadership in the field of taxation.
+The Master of Science (MS) in Taxation & Analytics is an integrated program of study that provides the foundation for exceptional performance and leadership in the field of taxation.

 One of the first MS in taxation programs in the United States, DePaul’s program is structured for working professionals to enhance understanding and analysis of complex tax statutes, tax regulations, related cases and rulings, and the Internal Revenue Code.

-MS in taxation students gain technical competencies; analytical, communications and interpretive skills; and leadership abilities that prepare them to add value at the highest levels in their firms, businesses and organizations.
+MS in Taxation & Analytics students gain technical competencies; analytical, communications and interpretive skills; and leadership abilities that prepare them to add value at the highest levels in their firms, businesses and organizations.

 Program Features